Types of Ligament Tears

 The knee may give way during intense physical activity or when throwing a football.
 Sudden tears of the anterior cruciate ligament (ACL) occur in active sports such as soccer and volleyball.
 They can be sudden and abrupt movements or gradual, sharp pain.
 The pain from an ACL injury usually affects the front part of the thigh.
 Some ACL tears happen suddenly.
 Patients with sudden ACL tears can experience a lot of discomfort.

 Menisci tear in response to sudden forces that stretch the ligament.
 They are particularly susceptible to injury when doing sudden movements like running or participating in extreme sports.
 The symptoms of meniscus tears from sports injuries are swelling, redness, and pain.
-Other common causes of meniscus tears include trauma, direct contact with the injured area, overuse of the joint, and the wearing of tight fitting shoes.
-The treatment of meniscus tears requires physical therapy and rehabilitation to rebuild strength and to control arthritis.
+Other common causes of meniscus tears include trauma, direct contact with the injured area, overuse of the joint, and the wearing of tight-fitting shoes.
+The treatment of meniscus tears requires physical therapy and rehabilitation to rebuild strength and control arthritis.

 Recommended For You